 Notes and substitutions

-- Baking Soda: Also known as sodium bicarbonate, it is often used in cooking to tenderize meats; it works by breaking down tough fibers in less expensive cuts of beef, resulting in a more tender and velvety texture.
+- Baking Soda: Also known as sodium bicarbonate, this is often used in cooking to tenderize meats; it works by breaking down tough fibers in less expensive cuts of beef, resulting in a more tender and velvety texture.

 How to make this recipe

-Step 1: Make the Sauce
+Step 1: Make the sauce

 In a bowl, combine soy sauce, oyster sauce, sugar, sesame oil, 1 tablespoon cornstarch, and ½ cup water.
 Mix until the cornstarch and sugar are completely dissolved.
 Set aside.

-Step 2: Slice the beef
+Step 2: Prepare the beef strips

-Slice the beef thinly(about ¼ inch) against the grain or across the muscle fibers.
+Thinly slice the beef (about ¼ inch) against the grain, cutting across the muscle fibers.

 Step 3: Velvet the beef